geocortex/vertigis-mobile-samples/Geocortex.Mobile.Samples/Geocortex.Mobile.Samples/Samples/Custom/Operation/README.md

 ﻿# Operation

 ### Description
-This sample demonstrates the creation of a custom operation for use in a Geocortex Mobile app.
+This sample demonstrates the creation of a custom operation for use in a VertiGIS Studio Mobile app.

 ### Tips
 The use of an operation can be configured a few ways: